Key Takeaway

 Acetaminophen, sold under the brand name Tylenol, is one of the most widely used pain relievers and fever reducers in the world.
-Unlike NSAIDs such as ibuprofen, it does not work by blocking COX enzymes or inhibiting prostaglandins.
-Instead, it is believed to act primarily in the central nervous system, raising the pain threshold and affecting the brain's temperature-regulating center.
+Unlike NSAIDs such as ibuprofen, it doesn't work by blocking COX enzymes or inhibiting prostaglandins.
+Instead, it's believed to act primarily in the central nervous system, raising the pain threshold and affecting the brain's temperature-regulating center.

-Because acetaminophen does not interfere with prostaglandins in the stomach, it does not damage the gastric mucosa or increase the risk of stomach ulcers and GI bleeding.
+Because acetaminophen doesn't interfere with prostaglandins in the stomach, it doesn't damage the gastric mucosa or increase the risk of stomach ulcers and GI bleeding.
 This is a major advantage for anyone whose digestive system is already under stress.

 The primary safety concern with acetaminophen is liver toxicity.
-At recommended doses, it is safe for most people.
+At recommended doses, it's safe for most people.
 Exceeding the maximum daily dose (typically 3,000 to 4,000 mg per day for healthy adults) or combining it with alcohol can cause serious liver damage.

 How Semaglutide Works

 Semaglutide is a GLP-1 receptor agonist that lowers blood sugar, reduces appetite, and slows gastric emptying.
-Prescribed for type 2 diabetes and weight loss, it is available as a weekly injection or daily oral tablet.
+Prescribed for type 2 diabetes and weight loss, it's available as a weekly injection or daily oral tablet.
 Its GI side effects, particularly nausea and stomach discomfort, are the most commonly reported patient concerns.
+For a complete cost breakdown, see our cheapest GLP-1 without insurance.

 Why Tylenol Is a Good Match for Semaglutide Users